Awesome: Video Game Levels N-S

 - From the third Ranger game, we get Blue Eyes' submarine.
 After an intense Chase Scene to even reach it, you slowly work your way towards the sub's control room, where Blue Eyes sends a Feraligatr to fight you.
 Shortly afterwards, you learn that there's a third Pokémon Pincher leader.
 Then the grunts decide to activate Plan Z. Cue an escape level (alongside Blue Eyes, no less) from a quickly-sinking submarine that's taking on water, and fast.

-- In Pokemon Black And White, the final segment after getting the eighth badge is unbelievably epic.
-First, you travel through Route 10, which combines Scenery Porn with Crowning Music of Awesome.
+- In Pokémon Black and White, the final segment after getting the eighth badge is unbelievably epic.
+First, you travel through Route 10, which combines Scenery Porn with Awesome Music.
 Then, you arrive at the badge check gates, where you can walk on air among other things.
 Finally, you arrive at Victory Road, which takes the form of a large mountain, with cliff faces you can slide down.
 Next, you reach the Elite Four tower, which actually lets you choose the order you fight the Elite Four!
 Then, you have an epic walk up to a temple where Alder resides, only to find Alder defeated by N!
 Suddenly, a huge castle emerges from the ground!
 You climb to the castle, and learn the darker side of Team Plasma, then climb to the final floor, followed by an epic Boss Rush where you fight your version legendary, N, and Ghetsis, before an epic ending.
 Truly one of the best Pokémon conclusions ever.

 - Also has Relic Castle, when visited later in the game.
 Has cool ghost type Pokemon, and in the end, you find a Volcarona, a powerful Bug/Fire type that can actually learn fly.